-Andrea C. Brown is an attorney with a passion for transforming neighborhoods and improving the quality of life for residents through community & economic development.
+Andrea C. Brown (Secretary) is an attorney with a passion for transforming neighborhoods and improving the quality of life for residents through community & economic development.
 Andrea joined Louisville Metro Government’s Office of Community Development in January 2019.
 Her work at the City focuses on redevelopment, land use & planning, and urban policy, particularly in Louisville’s historically disinvested neighborhoods.
 She works with residents, government officials, nonprofit partners, and developers to turn vacant, publicly-owned properties into productive and welcoming places for the benefit of the community.

 Previously, Andrea worked as an attorney for the Lexington-Fayette Urban County Government.
 Andrea graduated from the University of Kentucky College of Law in 2014, where she served on the Kentucky Law Journal.
 She is a 2018 New Leaders Council Kentucky fellow, and she currently serves on the advisory committee for the Louisville Housing Opportunities and Micro-Enterprise Community Development Loan Fund, Inc. (LHOME).
 Andrea also volunteers with Girls on the Rise (GOTR), an afterschool initiative within Jefferson County Public Schools (JCPS) for middle school girls of color.

 In her free time, Andrea enjoys walking her dachshund puppy in Louisville’s beautiful parks, exploring the City, reading, cooking, traveling, and community building.